Zilliqa/scilla/scripts/StateJsonConvert/README.md

 there is some loss of information in the API output (the type of a field, for example), this program also requires the `-contractinfo` output of scilla-checker as an additional input to find this missing information.
+The init JSON of the contract must be provided as input to `scilla-checker` (via the `-init` option) so that names are disambiguated correctly in the output contract info JSON of `scilla-checker`.

 The output JSON for the above snippet would look something like this